RonTrace/lifeline/README.md

 ## Requirements

+You'll need one of the following:
 - VS Code version 1.96.0 or higher
-- An OpenAI API key
+- Windsurf by Codeium

+Essential requirement:
+- **Your own OpenAI API key** (This extension uses your personal API key to access OpenAI's services.
+You can obtain one from [OpenAI's website](https://platform.openai.com/api-keys))

 ## Development